Graylag-PD/Goose-Belt-Purger/README.md

 I confirmed the effectiveness of these measures with an oscilloscope, but I can't guarantee that no fast transients were missed (e.g., during PWM changes).
 Data is still limited, so proceed with care and understand what you're doing.

 If you want some better alternative to manually soldering components to motor, see amazing [MicroFlip](https://github.com/Trondle-Embeeded-Systems/MicroFlip) project by Ntrondle.
 You can make it yourself, or check our Discord if anyone has any boards for sale.
+Keep in mind, that MicroFlip is **not** developed as part of this project.
+If you like it and would like to support its creator, do so on his GitHub page.

 # Software and Slicer Configuration
 For more information about provided configuration file, slicer configuration and integration into AFC or Happy Hare, please look [here](sw_configuration.md).